kbbodner/resistance_and_tolerance/README.md

 ***Figure(s): 6 (from Clearance_Main.R)***

 **Summary:** Here we conduct simulations and statistical analyses to see how timing of the first sampling and number of samples taken influence estimates of infection resistance differences when clearance differences are present.
 We also check whether clearance can confound infection tolerance differences.
 Simulations of different sampling times and events are produced from Data_Functions.R and statistics from Poisson GLMs (for infection resistance and clearance differences) and from Stats_Functions.R.
 Statistics from Cox Proportional Hazards Models to compare clearance and tolerance differences are also from Stats_Functions.R.
 To recreate statistics from Table 6 and S7 and Figure 6, run Clearance_Main.R.
+Copies of .csv files can be found in the data folder.
 Please ensure you have downloaded all coding file dependencies outlined in the **Code Overview Figure**.